Technology-Notes/Distributed-Systems-Complete/README.md

 - Navigate to AWSCloudFormation to launch EC2 cluster
 - Create task definition and configure application load balancer to deploy the monolithic app
-- We need to create three repositories and build and tag images for all microservices -We need to write a task definition with given configuration and repeat step 3 times
+- We need to create three repositories and build and tag images for all microservices
+- We need to write a task definition with given configuration and repeat step 3 times
 - We then configure the target groups and listener rules
 - Through cluster select your cluster and configure the service
 - We then update listener rulers to re-route traffic to the Microservices